 Platform integrations help ensure adherence to industry standards

 Sometimes companies may not want to fulfill all aspects of the elearning space.
 Here, the best path forward is to partner with a third party vendor to cover your needs out of the box.
 This typically requires some level of platform integration.
 IMS OneRoster, LIS and other integration standards are key.
-They have clear interfaces and model definitions that capture most typical EdTech data models and you can implement them via file exchange or JSON APIs.
+They have clear interfaces and model definitions that capture most typical online learning data models and you can implement them via file exchange or JSON APIs.

 When speaking about implementation, you can achieve this type of integration by leveraging any modern day design, from serverless models, microservices and cloud based integration tools to what best adjusts to your future architectural vision of your ecosystem.
 The most important technical and business conclusion in this area is simply: pay attention to industry standards!

 Artificial intelligence to create new digital learning experiences